 - 5.4.1 Scheduled UCBs are required to report on a quarterly basis, all cases of wilful defaults, which occurred, or are detected after March 31, 1999 in the proforma given in Annex 3.
-All non-performing borrowal accounts with outstanding (funded facilities and such non-funded facilities which are converted into funded facilities) aggregating to Rs.
-25.00 lakh and above are to be reported. - 5.4.2 A wilful default would be deemed to have occurred if any of the following events is noted: - (a) The unit has defaulted in meeting its payment / repayment obligations to the lender even when it has the capacity to honour the said obligation. - (b) The unit has defaulted in meeting its payment / repayment obligation to the lender and has not utilized the finance from the lender for the specific purposes for which finance was availed of but has diverted the funds for other purposes.
+All non-performing borrowal accounts with outstanding (funded facilities and such non-funded facilities which are converted into funded facilities) aggregating to ₹ 25.00 lakh and above are to be reported. - 5.4.2 A wilful default would be deemed to have occurred if any of the following events is noted: - (a) The unit has defaulted in meeting its payment / repayment obligations to the lender even when it has the capacity to honour the said obligation. - (b) The unit has defaulted in meeting its payment / repayment obligation to the lender and has not utilized the finance from the lender for the specific purposes for which finance was availed of but has diverted the funds for other purposes. - (c) The unit has defaulted in meeting its payment / repayment obligations to the lender and has siphoned off the fund so that the funds have not been utilized for the specific purpose for which finance was availed of, nor are the funds available with the unit in the form of other assets. - (d) The unit has defaulted in meeting its payment / repayment obligation to the lender and has also disposed of or removed the movable fixed assets or immovable property given by it for the purpose of securing a term loan, without the knowledge of the bank / lender.